 top of page

-The card aligns to the social model for disability and the UN's definition of disability.
-The 'Access Card' has been operating for 10 years in the UK and 2 years in Aotearoa New Zealand.
-It has seen tens of thousands of disabled people get better accessibility through participating businesses.
+The card aligns with the social model for disability and the UN's definition of disability.
+The 'Access Card' has been operating since 2013 in the UK and 2020 in Aotearoa New Zealand.
+It has seen over two hundred thousand of disabled people get better accessibility through participating businesses.

 How does it work?